-Students may participate in a state-approved Work Study Program where students gain skills and knowledge in job-related topics while being employed.
+Students may participate in a state-approved work study program where students gain skills and knowledge in job-related topics while being employed.
 Students have a variety of elective courses they may take that are focused on career preparation and interests they have expressed.
+We have developed informal relationships with various community colleges and work programs based on student populations' particular interests and needs.
 Students take CTE pathways courses through Edgenuity.
-We are in the process of adopting the full CTE pathways.
+We have begun to identify our pathways for CTE and working towards implementing the first full pathway.
+We have also partnered with our sister school, JCS-Manzanita, to participate in an online dual enrollment program with Grossmont Community College to allow students to receive college course credit.